House Dems release documents showing oil industry digging in on fossil fuel investments

 It argued, in a memo released alongside, that the documents show a greenwashing effort.

-“These documents demonstrate how the fossil fuel industry ‘greenwashed’ its public image with promises and actions that oil and gas executives knew would not meaningfully reduce emissions, even as the industry moved aggressively to lock in continued fossil fuel production for decades to come — actions that could doom global efforts to prevent catastrophic climate change,” said a memo released by the committee alongside the documents.
+“These documents demonstrate how the fossil fuel industry ‘greenwashed’ its public image with promises and actions that oil and gas executives knew would not meaningfully reduce emissions, even as the industry moved aggressively to lock in continued fossil fuel production for decades to come — actions that could doom global efforts to prevent catastrophic climate change,” the memo said.

+Exxon spokesperson Todd Spitler said in a statement that the committee’s report “has sought to misrepresent ExxonMobil’s position on climate science, and its support for effective policy solutions, by recasting well intended, internal policy debates as an attempted company disinformation campaign.”

+The committee’s top Republican, meanwhile, blasted the report as partisan.
+He vowed to instead turn the microscope onto the Biden administration when the GOP takes power in the House in January.

+“The Democrats’ report is the grand finale of a partisan show designed to demonize America’s energy producers and force radical Green New Deal policies on Americans that drive up the cost of energy,” said Rep. James Comer (R-Ky.) in a written statement.

+“Instead of political stunts, Republicans will return the Oversight Committee to its primary mission of conducting oversight over the Biden Administration and its disastrous energy policies that have ignited an energy crisis,” Comer added.

-The Hill has reached out to the companies and trade group for comment.
+The Hill has reached out to the other companies involved in the documents for further comment.

+The release comes after a probe that has gone on for more than a year by the Democrats into the oil and gas industry.
+In 2021, the industry players testified before the committee about topics including climate change.

+Democrats broadly have been critical of the industry over its contribution to climate change and over the cost of fuel — with the House passing a bill earlier this year aimed at alleged “price gouging,” though analysts have largely blamed broader market factors for energy prices.